Anger simmers among pro-Gaddafi Libyans in Tripoli

 "There's more Gaddafi supporters than rebels here.
 But they can't act right now as we don't know what the future will be.
 They're waiting for Gaddafi to come back," he added.

-Gaddafi's whereabouts and that of his son and heir apparent Saif al-Islam are unknown, and the rebel leadership has announced a bounty of $1 million for Gaddafi's capture.
+Gaddafi's whereabouts and that of his son and heir apparent Saif al-Islam are unknown, and the rebel leadership has announced a bounty of $1 million (610,000 pounds) for Gaddafi's capture.

 Outside the store, commotion erupted as rebels bundled a dark-skinned man into a car.
 Many rebels accuse nationals of nearby African countries of being mercenaries for Gaddafi.